cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

 ### The ojtest command

-The command `ojtest` comes with different options, some of them are very usefull when debugging/testing an application.
+The command `ojtest` comes with different options, some of them are very useful when debugging or testing an application.

-You can stop to run your suite of tests after the first failure or error test with the option x :
+You can stop your suite of tests after the first failure caught by using the option -x :

     :::bash
     ojtest -x Tests/Foundation/CPDateFormatterTest.j

-You can only launch one test of a test file by respecting the following format:
+You can launch a single test of a test file by following the format below :

     :::bash
     ojtest Tests/Foundation/CPDateFormatterTest.j:testStringFromDateDateFullStyleTimeFullStyle

-You can run the test coverage along with your OJUnit test :
+You can run the test coverage along with your OJUnit test by using the option -c :

     :::bash
-    ojtest Tests/Foundation/CPDateFormatterTest.j
+    ojtest -c Tests/Foundation/CPDateFormatterTest.j

 ### Addtional Info